AmirMotefaker/Create-your-own-ChatGPT/README.md

     - GPT was built with data from the Common Crawl dataset which contains copyrighted materials from publishing companies and individual authors and researchers.
 Experts have also warned that AI-based applications can be used for cybercriminal activities.
 ChatGPT and other derivatives face legal uncertainties and possible compliance costs.

-# ChatGPT Heralds an Intellectual Revolution
+# ChatGPT Heralds an Intellectual Revoon

 - Generative artificial intelligence presents a philosophical and practical challenge on a scale not experienced since the start of the Enlightenment.